Stella (comedy group)

-Stella is a comedy trio consisting of Michael Showalter, Michael Ian Black, and David Wain.
+Stella is a comedy trio or comedy troupe consisting of Michael Showalter, Michael Ian Black, and David Wain.
 The group formed in 1997 as a weekly nightclub comedy attraction, performing at New York City nightclub Fez from 1997 until the club's closing in February 2005.
-Stella soon gained a wider cult following after a series of self-produced shorts were released in limited quantities on DVD.
+Stella soon gained a wider cult following after a series of self-produced shorts known as the Stella shorts were released in limited quantities on DVD beginning in 2002.
+The trio later created and starred in a Stella television series in 2005.
 Now known for their unique blend of potentially mainstream comedy and surrealist humor, Stella has garnered a small but dedicated fanbase.

 Beginnings

 Michael Showalter, Michael Ian Black and David Wain met at New York University where they all participated in the school's improv comedy group, Sterile Yak.
 Other members of Sterile Yak include Thomas Lennon, Kerri Kenney-Silver, Robert Ben Garant, and Joe Lo Truglio (Reno 911!).
 Those members, along with Showalter, Black, and Wain, broke away to form their own comedy troupe, The New Group, which would go on to become the MTV series, The State.
 The members of Stella started doing comedy shows at a jazz club called Fez in downtown New York City.
 Stella performed weekly at Fez and were introduced by their house band called Mr. Blue.